punkave/jquery-json-call/README.md

 When you use `$.post` to send a data structure, everything comes through as an array, an object, or a string.
 By sending your request as JSON, you can keep the distinctions between `null`, `false`, numbers and strings alive.

+(Of course you still need to sanitize the data you receive on the server side.
+Never trust a browser!)

 ## How to Use

     $.jsonCall('/my-api', { limit: 5, type: 'blue' }, function(results) {